310mc/https-310mc.github.io-tl/source/_posts/tropical/minitalk/tetora_2.md

 {% img /img/es/eventstory/tropical/minitalk_tetora2_3.jpg %}

 {% bubble Tetora v2 %}
-This outfit is meant to match with "Tropical Island Troppeys," right?
+This outfit is meant to match with "Tropical Troppeys," right?

 But it's still made to look cool, so I like it!
 Most importantly, Midori-kun's super happy 'bout it too.